patractlabs/substrate-contracts-book/README.md

 $ yarn start
 ```

-or start with translation
+or start with English

 ```
-$ yarn start --locale {language}
+$ yarn start --locale en
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.